tiansanjorge/microfrontends-architecture/README.md

 ---

+## 🎯 Purpose

+This project is designed as a learning and demonstration environment for microfrontend architecture.

+It focuses on understanding system composition rather than building a production-ready application.

+---

 ## 🧩 Why Microfrontends?

 This architecture enables:

-- Independent development and deployment
+- Independent development
-- Better scalability across teams
 - Clear separation of responsibilities
-- Reduced coupling between features
+- Modular system design

 ---